 Below, I will highlight opportunities in each of these categories and how Sungard Availability Services (Sungard AS) constantly improves our operations.

-In the Service Desk space, some of the key advancements of applying ML have been in categorising the requests and then routing them according to the right assignee.
+In the Service Desk space, some of the key advancements of applying ML have been in categorizing the requests and then routing them according to the right assignee.
 One way to jumpstart this process is by harnessing a SaaS solution of sorts, so new infrastructure would be needed.

 It’s important to remember that training data needs to be of good quality.
 One simple example: the data set we select to use for training needs to have the right ‘category’ field for each item.
 You will get the most bang for your buck in this venture if you increase integration maturity with upstream (monitoring) and downstream (automation) systems.